NeilWJames/simple-taxonomy-refreshed/readme.txt

 == Changelog ==

 * Version 1.0.2
 	* Add tool to rename custom taxonomy slug.
-Terms and usages will be updated as well.
+Terms and their usages will be remain linked to the taxonomy.
+	* Some labels clarified.

 * Version 1.0.1
 	* Ensure rewrite rules flushed if parameters require it.
 (Also affects original plugin.)